nasa/cumulus-integration-tests/README.md

 The workflow should be configured as it would be for a normal Cumulus deployment in `workflows.yml`.
 It must be deployed to the current deployment if testing locally.

 A new folder should be added in the `/spec` folder for the workflow and the tests should go into that folder with the input JSON files.

+## Using latest Cumulus Source code for tests
+By default, the integration tests use latests Cumulus packages published to the NPM.
+To use the packages from the Cumulus repository, do the following:
+- Make sure cumulus repo is cloned relative to the integration repo.
+We assume the cumulus repo is cloned to `../cumulus`
+- Install all the dependencies in the cumulus repo by running `yarn` and `yarn bootstrap-no-build` in the cumulus folder
+- Run `./bin/prepare` command in this folder
+- deploy aws by running the kes command (as explained above)
+- run the tests

+## Forcing CircleCI to use packages from cumulus core
+CircleCI will uses packages from NPM to run the integration tests.
+If you want to force the CI to use packages from the cumulus repo, do the following:
+- Update @cumulus packages version to in `package.json` to a version not released yet
+- If you need to get the source code from a branch of Cumulus other than master, set environment variable `CUMULUS_BRANCH`